yt-project/governance/source/leadership.rst

 project.

-Upon the initial creation of yt membership status, all developers that had contributed at least 50 changesets were be granted membership.
+Upon the initial creation of yt membership status, all developers that had contributed at least 50 changesets were granted membership.
 The `Project Members page <https://yt-project.org/members.html>`_ gives a description of the requirements for membership and provides a list of all members and the year in which